Kalyan720/EMS/README.md

-Employee Management System
+# Employee Management System

-Overview
+## Overview

-The Employee Management System is a Java-based application developed to demonstrate the implementation of Object-Oriented Programming (OOP) principles, specifically the use of Classes and Objects, in designing a structured and maintainable solution.
+The Employee Management System is a Java-based application developed to demonstrate the practical implementation of Object-Oriented Programming (OOP) principles.
+The system is designed using classes and objects to manage employee records in a structured and maintainable manner.

-The application provides a menu-driven interface that enables users to manage employee records through well-defined operations.
+This project provides a menu-driven interface that allows users to perform essential employee management operations efficiently.

-Functionalities
+---

+## Features

-The system supports the following core features:
+The application supports the following functionalities:

-Add Employee
-Create and store a new employee record within the system.
+- Add a new employee

-View Employee Details
-Retrieve and display the information of a specific employee.

-Update Employee Information
+- View employee details
-Modify existing employee records as required.
+- Update existing employee information

-Remove Employee
-Delete an employee record from the system.
+- Remove an employee record

-Exit Application
+- Exit the application

-Safely terminate the program.
+---

-Technical Implementation
+## Technical Implementation

-Developed using Java
+- Developed using **Java**

-Designed using Object-Oriented Programming (OOP) principles
+- Implements **Object-Oriented Programming (OOP)** concepts

-Structured using modular classes for maintainability and scalability
+- Uses modular class design for better maintainability

-Implements basic CRUD (Create, Read, Update, Delete) operations
+- Performs basic **CRUD (Create, Read, Update, Delete)** operations

-Console-based user interaction model
+- Console-based user interaction